Rikkopanda/portfolio/README.md

 At Codam/42 curriculum we mainly learn by doing practical coding projects, I got to code a [shell](https://github.com/Rikkopanda/minishell) in C based on bash, a mini [raytracer](https://github.com/Rikkopanda/Mini_RT) written from scatch, a [wireframe](https://github.com/Rikkopanda/FDF) builer and more.
 Next to my study I like to tinker on hobby projects, for instance I made a diy [cnc](https://github.com/Rikkopanda/portfolio/blob/main/diy_cnc/README.md) originally intended for engraving furniture and a small robot arm made out of mdf(wood).
-Also I like practice with electronics.
+Also I like to practice with electronics.

 This portfolio shows the projects I worked on during the study and also a couple hobby projects.